Jewels of the Nizams of Hyderabad: History of the jewels

 In 1995, the Indian government bought the jewels for ₹218 crore (about US$70 million) many years after the death of the last Nizam of Hyderabad, Mir Osman Ali Khan, in 1967.
 The government tried to buy the collection for a mere amount of $25 million.
-Fifteen years later, India's Supreme Court finally fixed a price of about $65 million, much less than the actual price of $350 million Sotheby's estimated the jewels were worth.
-The biggest chunk of the share ($20 million) went to Nizam's 1st grandson Mukarram Jah.
+Fifteen years later, India's Supreme Court finally fixed a price of about $65 million, much less than the estimate of $350 million by Sotheby's.
+The biggest largest share ($20 million) went to Nizam's 1st grandson Mukarram Jah.

 The collection is with the Union Government and had been deposited in the vaults of the Reserve Bank of India in its headquarters at Mumbai.
 It has been showcased a few times in exhibitions; in 2001 and 2006 at the National Museum, New Delhi and the Salar Jung Museum, Hyderabad.

 After the Government of India had initially declined to buy the jewels in 1970s, the Nizam's Jewellery Trust's officials intended to sell 37 out of 65 of the Nizam's jewels to Indian and foreign entities.
 However, princess Fatima Fouzia, granddaughter of the Nizam, intervened.
-She went to the Hyderabad City Civil Court and notified that neither all the trustees had agreed for the sale, nor the tender was publicized sufficiently at an international level so that the heirs would get the right price of the jewels.
+She went to the Hyderabad City Civil Court and notified that neither all the trustees had agreed for the sale, nor the tender was publicised sufficiently at an international level so that the heirs would get the right price of the jewels.

 It was followed by a series of court cases in Hyderabad High Court and Supreme court of India.

-Again, in early 1990s, the jewels were to be auctioned to private parties for amount much lower than the actual value.
-Fatima Fouzia, mother of great grandson of Nizam Himayat Ali Mirza, had filed a petition to protect the jewels to be sold to private parties.
+In early 1990s the jewels were to be auctioned to private parties for amount much lower than the actual value.
+Fatima Fouzia, mother of great grandson of Nizam Himayat Ali Mirza, had filed a petition to prevent the jewels from being sold to private parties.